 Books are amazing, but the options we have to buy books and track our reading are terrible.
 A lot of us are locked into the Amazon ecosystem - buying books on Amazon.com, reading them on Kindles.
 Sites like AbeBooks and Goodreads were quietly acquired by Amazon.
 Even LibraryThing is now part-owned by Amazon.

-Amazon embodies the idea that companies need to “maximize shareholder value” - a total falsehood invented in the 1970s by Milton Friedman but nevertheless a guiding principle for a lot of American corporations.
+Amazon embodies the idea that companies are legally required to “maximize shareholder value” - a total falsehood invented in the 1970s by Milton Friedman but nevertheless a guiding principle for a lot of American corporations.
 The company started with books because they made business sense, and they acquired Goodreads for the reading data, and are now killing its ecosystem out of boredom or malice.
 Amazon has never cared about books.

 Other companies can’t operate out of goodwill alone, but there are plenty of companies with more actual interest in reading, and with a less ruthless set of business practices.